Children ages 6-12 years (1st-6th grades) meet from 8:30 am – 3:30 pm (M-F).

 The cosmic view is emphasized through the use of timelines that introduce geological time, human time, civilizations, American History and more.
 “This curriculum helps the child find meaning in knowledge and to transcend the narrow confines of a self-centered existence,” according the North American Montessori Teacher’s Association.
 Art is integrated into the curriculum in a variety of ways.
 For example, a child may choose to produce a drawing, make a mask, construct a model or paint a picture that reflects an academic theme introduced in a discussion of science or culture.
 Computers are also used in the Computer Lab to enhance learning.

 Music is also part of the Elementary curriculum.
 The music program incorporates singing, movement and playing musical instruments.
 In fact, students begin learning a musical instrument as early as age 6.
-Private music lessons, such as piano, may also be available for children at the school.

 Physical education classes in the school’s spacious gymnasium, regular outdoor play time, and environmental studies conducted on the school’s 10 wooded acres and occasional field trips provide opportunities for children to learn and grow outside the classroom.